Death and Destruction

 11. If your vehicle is suddenly caught in rising water, what is the recommended action to save your life?

-Listen to a brief audio file about being prepared for a hurricane.
+Watch a brief video about being prepared for a hurricane.

 Use the pages you've already visited, or explore some of these links to help you with your plan.